See How Much Ad Spend You’re Losing to Invalid Traffic

 Standard campaign reports will not surface it.
 Detection requires analysing repeated interactions from the same users across sessions and campaigns.
 Traffic verification platforms identify these patterns through behavioural analysis and click validation at the user level.

-Sports betting users return to platforms frequently to check odds, place bets, and access accounts.
-That high return frequency drives repeated branded searches, and repeated clicks on paid ads that appear at the top of results.
+Sports betting users return frequently to check odds, place bets and access accounts.
+That high return frequency drives repeated branded searches and repeated clicks on paid ads at the top of results.
 The non-incremental cost compounds quickly at sports betting CPCs.

 No. Brand campaigns provide critical defensive visibility against competitors and affiliates.
 The goal is to manage non-incremental navigational behaviour through validation rules and shadow campaigns, not to remove brand campaigns entirely.